sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_cylindrical.rst

 .. _vector_calc_cylindrical:

-Vector calculus 3: cylindrical coordinates
+Vector calculus 3: Cylindrical coordinates
 ==========================================

-This notebook illustrates some vector calculus capabilities of SageMath within the 3-dimensional Euclidean space.
+This tutorial illustrates some vector calculus capabilities of SageMath within the 3-dimensional Euclidean space.
 The corresponding tools have been developed within the
 `SageManifolds <https://sagemanifolds.obspm.fr>`__ project.